jlapeyre/EmpiricalCDFs.jl/README.md

 See the documentation [https://jlapeyre.github.io/EmpiricalCDFs.jl/latest](https://jlapeyre.github.io/EmpiricalCDFs.jl/latest).

+I'm surprised that this module is not more popular (if stars are a good measure) because it's rather generic, I use it frequently for new projects, and the functionality is not available elsewhere.

 *EmpiricalCDFs* implements empirical CDFs; building, evaluating, random sampling, evaluating the inverse, etc.
 It is useful especially for examining the tail of the CDF obtained from streaming a large number of data, more than can be stored in memory.